nhecht/blueprints-learn.en/help/blueprints/customer-journeys/3rd-party-messaging.md

 ---
-title: Journey Optimizer - 3rd Party Messaging Blueprint
+title: Journey Optimizer - 3rd-party Messaging blueprint
 description: Demonstrates how Adobe Journey Optimizer can be utilized with 3rd party messaging systems to orchestrate and send personalized communications.
 solution: Journey Optimizer
 exl-id: 3a14fc06-6d9c-4cd8-bc5c-f38e253d53ce
 ---
-# 3rd Party Messaging
+# 3rd-party Messaging blueprint

 Demonstrates how Adobe Journey Optimizer can be utilized with 3rd party messaging systems to orchestrate and send personalized communications.